Foreclosure laws in Washington State

 File bankruptcy to stop the foreclosure.
 A Chapter 13 bankruptcy filing 100% can stop a foreclosure (for repeated filers of Chapter 13 your rights may be dependant on facts in prior bankruptcy filings).
 Filing Chapter 13 even ONE MINUTE before the sale stops it!
 And then you can be assured that you can stop a foreclosure and keep your home if you can afford to keep it .
 Bankruptcy Attorney Richard D. Granvold can protect your home and your rights, provide an objective review of your options and take action to protect your rights.

 The law requires a class to be taken before you ever file any bankruptcy and thus do not wait for advice.
+Call now.
 No matter where you live in Western Washington, your case must be filed in either Seattle or Tacoma .
 Call Bankruptcy Attorney Richard D. Granvold to discuss before the last minute -it is free to discuss and explore your options!